kyr0/sample-jstestdriver-jasmine-phantomjs-integration/README.md

-## Sample jsTestDriver / Jasmine BDD / Phantom JS integration
+## Sample jsTestDriver / Jasmine BDD / Phantom JS automated unit testing setup

 This boilerplate code shows you how to set up an automated, server-side test environment for you frontend, JavaScript Unit tests using: